feipenghhq/SDRAM_controller/README.md

 # SDRAM Controller

-A high-performance SDRAM controller designed to interface with standard SDRAM chips.
+This repo implement a high-performance SDRAM controller designed to interface with standard SDRAM chips.

 ## Features